klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

     is limited.
 2020 GPUs were limited to 32-48 GB of memory, in early 2021 a 80 GB GPU appeared on the market, in 2022, the first GPU with 128 GB of memory appeared on the market (AMD MI250/MI250X),
-    and in (very) late 2023, the first GPUs with 192 GB of memory became available (AMD MI300X).
+    in (very) late 2023, the first GPUs with 192 GB of memory became available (AMD MI300X) and by the end of 2024 the first GPUs with 256 GB of useable memory made their appearance (MI325X).
-    But this is still small to typical memory sizes on a regular dual socket server that is much slower than the GPU.
+    But this is still relatively small to typical memory sizes on a regular dual socket server that is much slower than the GPU.

 2. Programming bottleneck: Having to organise all data transport manually and working with